cravingsleep/git_pow/readme.md

 It even committed itself!

-And as proof that I did this work you'll notice all the commit hashes start with 0!
+And as proof that I did this work you'll notice all the commit hashes start with 0 or my initials!